CAMPUS PARKING

 • It is unlawful to fail to yield the right-of-way to pedestrians.

-• The use of skateboards, roller skates, roller blades, and scooters are prohibited on District property.
+• The use of skateboards, roller skates, roller blades, and scooters are prohibited at all District locations.

 Except as provided below, any vehicle parked on District parking facilities must be legally parked and properly displaying a valid parking permit.
 Parking in District general parking lots and “Staff Only” spaces is a privilege.
 The privilege can be revoked at any time for good cause, by order of the Chancellor.